Zywave/booster/src/_areas/design-system/components/expanders.md

 ### Hover

-The hover state for Standard Expanders occurs when the user hovers over the section with their mouse.
+The hover state for Standard Expanders occurs when the user hovers over a section with their mouse.
 See the Button guidelines for the hover state of the 'See more' action of a Peek-a-boo Expander.

 ### Focus